feilchenfeldt/Evolutionary_Genomics_Tutorial/AlignmentVariantCalling.md

 - bcftools
 - plink

 All these programs can be easily installed with conda or other package managers.

-You can search the internet on how to install them.
+If you have no other preference, install the packages with conda.

 #### University of Antwerp students of Omics Techniques course